cashbee-team/budgea_client/docs/AdministrationApi.md

   id_user: 56, # Integer | The user ID to associate with the webhook
   id_service: 56, # Integer | The service ID to associate with the webhook
   id_auth: 56, # Integer | The webhook authentication process to use
-  url: 3.4, # Float | The webhook callback url
+  url: 'url_example', # String | The webhook callback url
   event: 'event_example', # String | The webhook event
   expand: 'expand_example' # String |
 }